itscodenation/curriculum-13-14/README.md

 ScriptEd's second semester curriculum move students from small and short projects to longer term projects.
 Students will work in teams and go through the design process for each project.
 All classes should complete the memory game lesson (5-6 weeks), and then choose which other projects the class wants to do through the remainder of the year.

-Please keep in mind that students must acheive atleast an "Effective" proficiency on [ScriptEd's rubric](bit.ly/ScriptEdCurriculum) to qualify for an internship.
+Please keep in mind that students must acheive at least an "Effective" proficiency on [ScriptEd's rubric](bit.ly/ScriptEdCurriculum) to qualify for an internship.

 | Unit | Length of Unit | Unit Focus | Final Project | [ScriptEd Standards](https://drive.google.com/file/d/0B_tY-BUtXSQESGFJbHQ3M3pvdGs/edit?usp=sharing)|
 |:----:|:----------|:-----------|:----------|:------------------|